Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 In Rust, this tends to be the stabilization process, but in most projects, this is just PR review.
 Here, you should be focusing on clear bugs and polish problems: compromise conflicts are already hashed out and future work has already been written up as you work.

-The key thing to learn here is shouldn't go backwards in that process without *very* good reason, especially when a lot of effort has been invested at previous stages: it will waste time, threaten projects and burn people out like a sparkler.
+The key thing to learn here is that you shouldn't go backwards in that process without *very* good reason, especially when a lot of effort has been invested at previous stages: it will waste time, threaten projects and burn people out like a sparkler.
 Don't, by way of hypothetical example, pick a fight in a stabilization report (stage 3), after years of implementation work, to argue about whether the feature should exist at all (a stage 1 concern).
 It doesn't matter if you think you're right (or even if you *are* right): this is fundamentally damaging to the project and to the team, and that will almost certainly outweigh the delta caused by a bad decision.